 Did you know?

-Our new Library and Academic Centre will create areas for group working and quiet study, and will double the number of desk spaces currently available.
+Our new Library and Academic Centre has created areas for group working and quiet study, and doubled the number of desk spaces currently available.